 The family must request any exception to the subsidy standards in writing.
 The request must explain the need or justification for a larger family unit size, and must include appropriate documentation.
 Requests based on health-related reasons must be verified by a knowledgeable professional source (e.g., doctor or health professional), unless the disability and the disability-related request for accommodation is readily apparent or otherwise known.
+Request for other needs such as personal circumstances may be self-certified.
 The family's continued need for an additional bedroom due to special medical equipment must be re-verified at annual reexamination.